fugro-oss/LASDatasets.jl/docs/src/interface.md

 Note that when you supply just the point cloud outside of a `LASDataset`, *LASDatasets.jl* will automatically construct the appropriate header for you so you don't need to worry about the specifics of appropriate point formats etc.

 ## Modifying LAS Contents
 You can modify point fields in your `LASDataset` by adding new columns or merging in values from an existing vector.
-Additionally, you can add new points to your dataset or remove them, however one should note when adding points that the user is responsible for correctly setting the appropriate fields such as synthetic flags themselves.
+Additionally, you can add and remove points from a dataset.
+When adding points, the user is responsible for correctly setting the appropriate fields (e.g. synthetic flags).

 ```@docs; canonical = false
 add_column!